JulianOzelRose/TRIII-SaveEdit/README.md

 secondary offset, while others have up to 7 secondary ammo offsets.
 The "correct" secondary ammo offset changes as you progress through a level.
 Writing to incorrect or multiple secondary offsets typically results in the game crashing upon loading.
 I was not able to discern any useful large-scale patterns from the ammo offsets, so this editor takes a somewhat brute-force approach to handling ammunition.
-To determine which secondary offset is the correct one to write to, we loop through them and check for equivalency with the base offset:
+To determine which secondary offset is the correct one to write to, we loop through them and check for equivalency with the base offset.

 ```
 int[] GetValidAmmoOffsets(int baseOffset, params int[] offsets)